 Learn what the temperatures are like in Auckland, Wellington, Christchurch, Queenstown, and a few other key cities on the North Island and South Island.

-From the chart displayed below, you can see that it almost never freezes in Auckland.
-Temperatures remain above zero degrees Celsius.
-It also never gets extremely hot, since temperatures remain below 30 degrees Celsius.
+In the chart below, you can see that it almost never freezes in Auckland.
+Temperatures remain above zero degrees Celsius (32 degrees Fahrenheit).
+It also never gets extremely hot, since temperatures remain below 30 degrees Celsius (86 degrees Fahrenheit).

-However, because Auckland is known to be humid, warm temperatures above 25 degrees Celsius can quickly feel suffocating, and nights can become "clammy".
+However, because Auckland is known to be humid, warm temperatures above 25 degrees Celsius (77 degrees Fahrenheit) can quickly feel suffocating, and nights can become “clammy”.

-And despite not shown on the chart, temperatures in Whangarei can and have reached 30 degrees Celsius in the past.
+And despite not shown on the chart, temperatures in Whangarei can and have reached 30 degrees Celsius (86 degrees Fahrenheit) in the past.

 This might not be so surprising if you know that Westport lies on the West Coast of the South Island.